 Knowing the KPI vs. metric distinction helps streamline the business strategy.
 KPIs provide an overall direction, aligning measures with goals, while the metrics guide daily decisions and operations.

 We’ve provided helpful guidelines on choosing the proper measures for your company performance above.
-If you want to perfect the art of finding and tracking the appropriate metrics to drive business growth, take our Introduction to Business Analytics course.
-It provides you with the knowledge to use data-driven decision-making as a tool for success.
+If you want to perfect the art of finding and tracking the appropriate metrics to drive business growth, take our Mastering Key Performance Metrics (KPIs) course.
+You can also enroll in our Introduction to Business Analytics course to learn how to use data-driven decision-making as a tool for success.

 Our Business Analyst Career Track will take your skills to the next level and transform you into a certified business analytics expert.
 You can sign up via the link below and try the 365 Data Science learning program for free.